 And although gut directed hypnotherapy has been around for nearly 40 years, many people are not aware of it.
 Instead, they go on to struggle with IBS symptoms for decades.

 Ready to learn more?
 Take a listen to the episode.

 Traditionally hypnosis has been used to help with weight loss, phobia’s and smoking, but medical hypnosis has become a growing field.
-Science is still learning more and more about how hypnosis can be used to heal the body, and since 1984 it has been used to manage the symptoms of Irritable Bowel Syndrome.
-These early clinical research studies gave birth to what we now call gut directed hypnotherapy, which on average can improve symptoms by over 70%.
+In fact, since 1984 it has been used to manage IBS with research studies showing improvements in symptoms on average by 70-80%.

-“My parents were getting worried so they took me to the doctors where I was told that they didn’t know what was wrong with me.
+“My parents were getting pretty worried so they took me to the doctors.
+Unfortunately, they didn’t know what was wrong with me.
 They sent me for blood tests, and everything came back normal.
 In the end after several appointments, my family doctor gave his verdict – you have IBS.”

-At the time I was going through exam stress and my parents were going through a pretty ugly divorce, and I believe (and it’s almost impossible to identify the exact trigger with IBS), but I believe that was my trigger, the sheer emotional stress at that point in my life.
+At that time in my life, I was going through exam stress and my parents were going through a pretty ugly divorce.
+Looking back, I believe all that emotional stress was my trigger.

-As we talked, Susan asked me about the correlation I noticed when I ate a whole food diet, and the positive impact on my symptoms.
-Many people aren’t aware of what we mean by this, so I explained further;
+As we talked, Susan asked me about the pattern I noticed when I ate a whole food diet, and the positive impact on my symptoms.
+Many people aren’t aware of what we mean by this, so I explained;

-“Whole foods in simple terms is food in its most natural state, so the least number of steps involved from its raw natural state to when you eat it.
-For example, compare a heavily processed burger or sausage with lots of preservatives and additional fillers in it, to eating vegetable or preparing food at home.”
+“Whole foods in simple terms is food in its most natural state.
+This means the least number of steps involved from its raw natural state to when you eat it.
+For example, compare a heavily processed burger or sausage with lots of preservatives and additional fillers in it, to eating vegetables or preparing food at home.”